 Once reserved solely for geography teachers, the humble check is back, and in a big way.
 Perfect for the transitional season, there is a checked outfit for every eventuality.
-From oversized shirts for casual-cool to a tailored two-piece for girl boss vibes, here’s how you should be wearing checks the Missguided way:
+From how to wear a checked shirt for casual-cool to a tailored two-piece for girl boss vibes, here’s how to wear checks the Missguided way:

 The classic checked shirt.
 Wear open over a slogan t-shirt and skinny jeans for a lightweight coverup, or buttoned under a thick jacket when it gets colder.
 But, if you think checked shirts are only for autumn/winter then think again.
 Tie up the front into a bow, and wear with high waisted denim shorts for Britney vibes.